-Some of the actions that Ridgefield has taken to protect the environment include:
+Some of the actions that Ridgefield has taken to protect the environment are listed on this page.

 Critical Areas Ordinance

 Ridgefield adopted a Critical Areas Ordinance to protect wetlands and shorelines, water bodies, groundwater and surface water, fish and wildlife habitats, and trees and other vegetation.
-RMC 18.810
+Ridgefield Municipal Code (RMC) 18.810.

 The City uses energy efficient LED lights for street lighting.